Ayoub-k/RecommendationSystem/README.md

 Your tasks in this project are as follows:

-- Step 1: Data collection (carpe and extract data from many sources like web web site, database sql, files scv and Api)
+- Step 1.1: Data collection (scarpe and extract data from many sources like web site, database sql, files scv and Api)

-- Data wrangling
+- Step 1.2: Data wrangling

 - Step 2: Data evaluation